Hopes of rescue diminished as the death toll in the earthquake passed 28,000 - ExBulletin

 While local media reported that more people were pulled from the rubble on Saturday, Martin Griffiths, the UN emergency relief coordinator, warned the death toll could rise.

-“I think it is difficult to estimate it accurately because we need to be under the rubble, but I am sure it will double or increase,” he told Britain’s Sky News on Saturday.
+“I think it’s difficult to estimate precisely because we need to be under rubble, but I’m sure it will double or increase,” he told Britain’s Sky News on Saturday.
 “This is terrifying.
 This is nature responding in a really harsh way.”
 (Sky News is owned by Comcast, the parent company of NBC News.)

 The first devastating earthquake, which occurred on Monday, struck Turkey and neighboring Syria in the early hours, with a magnitude of 7.8.
 It is rated “major” on the official size scale.
 Hours later, another earthquake occurred nearby, with a magnitude of 7.6.